Dominique Mendy: forgotten black victim of the Nazi camps

 Quote from Sidi Camara to give courage to Dominique Mendy

 Many black people were imprisoned during the period of Nazi Germany.
 Some for resistance facts or others for no apparent reason.
-Forgotten history, we do not tell enough suffering that people of color have lived in concentration camps.
-Fortunately, Serge Bilé’s book “Blacks in Nazi Camps” is there to remind us of part of the story that many have failed to mention.
+Forgotten history, we do not tell enough suffering that people of color have lived in the concentration camps under Nazi Germany.
+Fortunately, Serge Bilé’s book “Blacks in Nazi Camps” is there to remind us of part of the story that many have failed to mentio

 On May 24, 1944, the life of Dominique Mendy rocked.
-He was deported to Neuengamme camp for resistance.
+He was deported to Neuyengamme camp for resistance.
 Member of the resistance in Bordeaux, he fought against Nazism.
 Touched by the call of 18 June 1940, General de Gaulle, his role in the resistance was to recover the English parachuted into the maquis and put them in a safe place.
 Betrayed by his, he is arrested and entrusted to the Gestapo, who tortures him to deliver the names of his other members of his network.
-Dominique refused to comply and the Germans smashed his legs before leading him to the death camp where he suffered tremendous suffering.
+Dominique refused to go to school and the Germans smashed his legs before leading him to the death camp, where he suffered enormous suffering.
 There he was 32 090.

 A very difficult life

 In the Neuyengamme camp, the prisoners faced daily humiliation and beatings.
 The lack of food and the cold were complicated to bear.

 “Today when I see all this, I can not help but rethink the island of Goree, where our ancestors left as slaves for France, for Europe and for America.
 They knew the caning, the punches, they truncated death.
 Well, we too in this camp, we lived the same thing.
 We finally went through the same trials as our ancestors. “

 One day without reason, the soldiers began to beat him.
 They gave him more than 50 shots.
 They nicknamed it “Bimbo” which meant “Blacks”.
 It was a very pejorative term for them who designated people of color.